 That part of the theory is supported by the fact that one of the researchers in the present-day timeline tells 101-year-old Rose that "We never found anything on Jack.
 There's no record of him at all."
 She responds somewhat cryptically, saying, "No, there wouldn't be, would there?
 He exists now only in my memory."
 Since Jack won his ticket aboard the Titanic from someone else in a poker game, it would make sense that his name wouldn't be on the manifest and no official record of him would exist on the ship.
 Then again, it does help to explain the whole door debacle.

 You see, when Jack dies and sinks into the ocean, leaving Rose all alone on the door, it symbolizes that Rose is now a totally independent woman.
 When she's saved, she takes on a new identity, Rose Dawson, and is free from Cal's influence.
 She no longer needs the imaginary Jack because her mental state has returned to normal, so her brain comes up with a way for her to say goodbye to the manifestation (by forcing him to freeze to death and/or drown, apparently).
 That's why Rose doesn't move over for Jack on the door, even though there's plenty of room for him - he doesn't really exist, y'all.

 Obviously, like the Titanic, there are holes in this theory.
 Who drew the naked sketch of Rose?
 And who did she get it on with in that car if Jack wasn't around?
 Sure, she might've drawn the portrait herself (they had mirrors back in 1912, right?), and technically she could've been having a passionate moment alone in that car (more power to you, Rose).
-Clearly, there's a lot about the movie we'll never know, but I think we can all agree that JACK DAWSON DESERVED BETTER.
+Clearly there's a lot about the movie we'll never know, but I think we can all agree that - real or fantasy - JACK DAWSON DESERVED BETTER.